zdravkov/kendo-docs/tutorials/asp.net/saleshub/home-page/kendo-saleshub-customer-treeview.md

 ---
-nav_title: Creating the Customer TreeView
+title: Creating the Customer TreeView
 ---

 # Creating the Customer TreeView - SalesHub